-Everyone fails.
 Failing is what success is built on, so embrace it and do not fear it.
-Failure means you are doing something – the more you take risks and make hard decisions, the closer you are to succeeding.
+Failure means you are doing something – the more risks you take and the harder decisions you make, the closer you are too succeeding.

 15. It is Okay to Be Uncomfortable

-A fundamental part of being human is eliminating anything that makes us uncomfortable.
+As humans, we always try to eliminate anything that makes us uncomfortable.
 But, a lot of the “aha” moments in life come from discomfort.
 Discomfort is a part of learning.
-You can’t be good at anything at the beginning and this means discomfort is the basis.
 It is a fundamental aspect of growth.
 Put yourself in situations that are unfamiliar to you, and you will discover so much about yourself.

 16. Relationships Take Work

 The most excellent relationships, whether family or friends, are not taxing.
 If it is, that is the sign that something needs to change.
 You have the ability to change the dynamic of every single one of your relationships.
-Speaking from somebody who has had a long distant relationship for the past three years, distance means so little when someone means so much.
-The best relationships, take work.
-But the best ones, are so worth it.
+You are never trapped, so don’t put yourself in that box.

 17. Embrace the Moment